We hope to safely accelerate scientific and technological progress to make life better for billions of people.

 We’re interested in pursuing a wide range of strategies.
 Our current interests include:

-• Advocating for policy reform to help more migrants, especially highly-skilled migrants, move to countries operating on the scientific and technological frontier.
+• Investigating programs and policy reform to help more migrants, especially highly-skilled migrants, move to countries operating on the scientific and technological frontier.

 We launched the Innovation Policy program in November 2022.
 Our grantmaking so far doesn’t cover the full scope of our priorities; we expect to fund many other kinds of projects in the future.